cgerard321/STQA-pet-clinic-F2020/README.md

 ```

 - Again this is the same this as saying `git push origin YOUR-BRANCH-NAME` the `origin` and `YOUR-BRANCH-NAME` are implicitly applied
+- If git gives you and error here telling you that you need to set the remote as upstream, simply copy/paste the command it gives you.
+Next time you push on this branch, you won't get this error.

-- Imagine at this point that everything in the story is done, and you are ready to get it code reviewed by the other devs.
+- Imagine at this point that everything in the story is done, and you are ready to get your code reviewed by the other devs.
 We need to make a pull request to do that
 - Go to your origin's github page (or project repo) and make a new pull request.
-At the top, verify that the branch and HEAD are all coming from and going to the correct place.
-Branch should be YOUR-BRANCH-NAME and HEAD should be master.
+At the top, verify that the branch (thing you want to compare) and base are all coming from and going to the correct place.
+"Compare" should be YOUR-BRANCH-NAME and "base" should be master.
 - Add a title as per the instructions in the 'structure' section, and make sure to add the label on the side bar, indicating which team you are on
 - In order to merge this Pull Request (PR), we need two other people to review and approve it.
 You can get other peoples attention by 'requesting a review' on the side bar or by sending them a DM in slack
 - Start by asking people on your team to do the review but don't hesitate to ask someone from a different team if there is an interaction